ShixiongQi/uky-cs687/lab5/README.md

 * a UI: **Kubernetes Dashboard**, **Lens**, or **k9s** (TUI)
 * production-grade: **Grafana** (with Prometheus + kube-state-metrics) showing HPA + replica metrics live

+## Make sure you have a Kubernetes Cluster deployed

 Below is an end-to-end recipe you can paste in, including Online Boutique deploy, HPA, and a Grafana dashboard that tracks “function” (service) replica counts in real time.

 ## TL;DR – What to use to “visualize the real-time number of functions”